| The Case for a National Individual Investment

 Americans owning 80% of stock value, the richest 10% may own 30% of stock

 market value, while the poorest 90% own 70% of the market.
+The stock market certainly does not represent the entirety of capital

 assets in America, but it is a large and important segment of capital